 This unit supports learners in developing the skills required for effective reflective practice.
-Having a sound understanding of the influences that affect learning is essential to learners' progression in order that they may manage their own learning; therefore the first requirement is for learners to recognise influences that affect their own learning.
+The first requirement is for learners to recognise influences that affect their own learning.
 By identifying these influences, some of which will be relevant to many learners within the group and other influences may only be pertinent to a particular learner, learners can consider strategies to limit the potential negative effects on their own learning.
 Learners will explore theories of learning and identify the importance of ongoing development of their skills for learning.

 Reflecting on their personal experiences, practical skills and their continued development of knowledge and understanding will allow learners to identify goals and targets.
-Learners will compile a professional development portfolio (PDP) which should contain learners' reflections, action plans, assignments from this unit and supporting evidence such as placement reports, skills checks etc.
+Learners will compile a professional development portfolio (PDP) which should contain learners reflections, action plans, assignments from this unit and supporting evidence such as placement reports, skills checks etc.

-An action plan related to individual targets and career goals will be developed by learners to support their continued self- development over the duration of their course of study.
+An action plan related to their personal abilities, individual targets and career goals will be developed by learners to support their continued self- development over the duration of their course of study.
 Through ongoing reflection, learners will identify and make necessary changes to their action plan, such as adjusting targets in response to changing circumstances or setting new targets when a gap in their knowledge or skills is identified.